 Is Pumpkin Safe For Dogs?

 Pumpkin is a puppy favorite!
 Not only do most dogs love the taste, it is high in fiber and can help with digestive health.
 Because it’s also low in calories, it can be a good choice if your dog needs help managing his weight.
 To make these treats, you can use natural canned pumpkin puree (no added sugar or other additives) or you can make your own.
 It’s actually quite easy to make your own pumpkin puree.
 With the holidays just around the corner, why not make a big batch and freeze what you don’t use to have on hand for pumpkin pies?

 Pumpkin is a safe food for dogs, they can have up to a small amount each day.
 Pumpkin has many excellent health benefits for your dog.

 How To Make Banana Pumpkin Dog Treats

-Bake your treats at 350 degrees for 15-18 minutes or until the edges begin to brown.
-If you have a small dog you can make smaller treats and adjust the baking time down.
+5. Bake at 350 degrees for 15-18 minutes or until the edges begin to brown.
+If you have a small dog you can make smaller treats and lessen the bake time.

 Now your autumn-loving dog can enjoy a pumpkin treat while you enjoy a pumpkin treat… perhaps this Pumpkin Spice Smoothie.